rrbanda/template-quarkus-simple/workshop.md

 ```sh
 cd create-software-template
 ```

----
-**At this point, you have a repository with an empty `template.yaml` and `catalog-info.yaml`, ready to build your Backstage Software Template.**
+* At this point, you have a repository with an empty `template.yaml` and `catalog-info.yaml`, ready to build your Backstage Software Template.

 ---

 #  🛠 Understanding the Folder Structure